 The desert city of Palm Springs is nostalgic and truly timeless.
-It serves as an iconic example of mid-century California living in the form of 1960s architecture, vintage cars, and palm tree lined streets.
-I have been vacationing in Palm Springs since I was a young girl and it’s easy to see why it is a popular, family-friendly holiday destination.
+It serves as an iconic example of mid-century California living in the form of 1960s architecture, vintage cars, and palm-tree-lined streets.
+I have been vacationing in Palm Springs since I was a young girl, and it is easy to see why it is a popular, family-friendly holiday destination.

-Desert temperatures can vary greatly depending on the season; it’s important to mention different recreational activities.
+Desert temperatures can vary greatly depending on the season; it is important to mention different recreational activities.

 Palm Springs knows how to make sure that people come back for more.
 It is an enduring tourism town that caters to individuals and families alike.
 With some planning, it is possible to enjoy the desert year round.
 Have you visited Palm Springs?
 I would love to hear your stories and adventures.
 Please share your experience in comments or shoot me an e-mail!